• Skip to primary navigation

 2. Place dough in a large bowl brushed with oil, and toss to coat (the fat will keep the dough from drying out).
 Cover with plastic wrap and let sit in a warm place or on the counter for 1-2 hours, or until doubled in size.

-3. When the dough has risen, gently punch it to remove air.
-Divide the dough into 8 equal portions (each weighing 100 grams) and shape each one into a smooth ball.
-Arrange on a baking sheet lined with parchment paper, keeping as much space between them as possible.
+4. Arrange on a baking sheet lined with parchment paper, keeping as much space between them as possible.
 Cover and let rest for 45-60 minutes or until doubled in size.

-4. Meanwhile, set the oven rack to the middle position and preheat to 400F/200C.
+5. Meanwhile, set the oven rack to the middle position and preheat to 400℉/200℃.

-5. Create an egg wash by mixing 1 egg with 1 tablespoon water and ½ teaspoon sugar.
-Gently brush the tops of the rolls with this mixture and sprinkle with sesame seeds if using.
+6. Create an egg wash by mixing 1 egg with 1 tablespoon water and ½ teaspoon sugar.
+Gently brush the tops of the rolls with this mixture and sprinkle with sesame or poppy seeds if using.
 Bake for 15 minutes, until the tops have a deep brown color (if you didn’t use an egg wash the tops won’t get as dark).
 Allow pan to cool on a wire rack for 5 minutes, then transfer rolls to a wire rack to cool completely.

-6. Serve warm or at room temperature.
+7. Serve warm or at room temperature.

-7. Rolls are best the same day they are made, but can be frozen for up to 2 months.
+8. Buns are best the same day they are made, but can be frozen for up to 2 months.

 Recipe Notes